Accessing SharePoint using an application context, also known as app-only

 - Creating modern team sites does not support app-only when you use the SharePoint API for it.
 When modern team sites are created using Microsoft Graph to create the group then app-only is a supported scenario

-- Creating communication sites currently does not support app-only using the SharePoint API
+- Creating communication sites is supported in app-only context, but owner property is required. using the SharePoint API

 - Search when using SharePoint On-Premises.
 SharePoint Online support for it has been added (blog post)